YahooArchive/mojito/docs/dev_guide/code_exs/simple_view_template.rst

 In the ``index`` view template of this code example, the properties of the ``data`` object are placed in Handlebars expressions that are evaluated by Mojito when the view template is rendered.
 In Handlebars templates, the property names in double braces, such as ``{{type}}``, are expressions.

-The double curly braces with a pound are used for lists or conditional expression, such as ``{{#show}...{{/show}``.
-Handlebars also has built-in conditional structure that allow you to form the same conditional expression in the following way: ``{{#if show}}...{{/if}}``
+The double braces with a pound are used for lists or conditional expression, such as ``{{#show}...{{/show}``.
+Handlebars also has a built-in conditional structure that allow you to form the same conditional expression in the following way: ``{{#if show}}...{{/if}}``

-You also use double curly braces with a pound to access properties within an object, which is how the ``hours`` property of the ``time`` object is accessed here.
+You also use double braces with a  pound to access properties within an object, which is how the ``hours`` property of the ``time`` object is accessed here.

 .. code-block:: html